RamtinMoshtagh/RamtinMoshtagh/README.md

 <h1 align="center">Hi 👋, I'm Ramtin</h1>
-<h3 align="center">Frontend Developer that is highly motivated by this quote "Be anxiously concerned with the needs of the age ye live in, and centre your deliberations on its exigencies and requirements."</h3>
+<h3 align="center">Fullstack Developer that is highly motivated by this quote "Be anxiously concerned with the needs of the age ye live in, and centre your deliberations on its exigencies and requirements."</h3>

 - 🔭 I’m currently working on [Zen Math](www.zen-math.no)